-We may have called you with an offer to purchase the book, Canadian Who's Who 2014–2015.
+We may have called you with an offer to purchase the current edition of Canadian Who's Who.

 No. We do not send out invitations for inclusion by fax.
 We do not use faxes as a regular means of communication.
 If you have received a faxed invitation, it is not from Canadian Who’s Who.

 No. We never ask for money to list anyone's biography.

 The Who's Who name is old, and is sometimes used by other companies that may or may not be asking for money for fraudulent purposes.

 Please check the name of the organization that has asked you for money.
 If it is not Canadian Who's Who or Grey House Publishing Canada, it is not us.

 Please contact The Canadian Anti-Fraud Centre, 1-888-495-8501.

 Maybe.
 Biographees in Canadian Who's Who are chosen on merit.
 Often people come to our attention for inclusion when they have won major awards from their business or arts community, or hold a high position in government, charity, commerce or another area of endeavour.
 We also try to include all those who have been awarded the Order of Canada, a provincial order, or a major research designation, such as a Fellowship in the Royal Society of Canada.

 If you should be included, or know someone who should be, we would be happy to hear from you.
 Please use the Nomination form available from the navigation bar above to send us the suggestion.

 We sell the print edition of Canadian Who's Who, and subscriptions to the searchable Canadian Who's Who Online to primarily libraries and academic institutions around the world.
 If a biographee wants to purchase the book, we will sell it to them at a reduced price.